O-white1/AP-Computer-Science-Principles/cNotes.md

 # 15. Elementary Data Structures
 The most basic data structures in programming that you can use in C are Arrays and Matrices.
-Arrays, as covered in the next nextion
+Arrays, as covered in the next section.